giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 grep '^>' mmseq_pos_set_rep_seq.fasta | cut -d '|' -f 2 | sort -R > mmseq_pos_set_ID_rdm.txt
 grep '^>' mmseq_neg_set_rep_seq.fasta | cut -d '|' -f 2 | sort -R > mmseq_neg_set_ID_rdm.txt
 ```
 At the end of this step, my positive set contains 1093 IDs and the negative 9523 IDs.
+You can access these and the intermediary files in this GitHub repository at `./preprocessing/positive_set/mmseq_pos_set_ID_rdm.txt` and `./preprocessing/negative_set/mmseq_neg_set_ID_rdm.txt`.

 # 2. Training and Benchmarking sets
 The data processing allows us to construct an unbiased and well balanced **Training set** and a **Benchmarking set**.